influx6/socketire/README.md

 #Socketire
-	Provides a simplified http server depending upon condition provided or using the default can switch a request to a websocket request or server as a standard http request,its a simplified httpserver wrapper with a basic file server and directory server,nothing fancy.Also provides a client implementation for websocket and a client side postMessage wrapper
+	Provides a simplified http server depending upon condition provided or using the default can switch a request to a websocket request or serve as a standard http request,its a simplified httpserver wrapper with a basic file server and directory server,nothing fancy.Also provides a client implementation for websocket and a client side postMessage wrapper

 ##Examples
 	library socketire.spec;